DataDog/documentation/content/en/synthetics/dashboards/browser_test.md

 {{< img src="synthetics/dashboards/browser_test_events.png" alt="Events section of the Synthetics Browser test performance dashboard" style="width:100%" >}}

-For more information about the information displayed, see [Synthetic Monitoring Metrics][4].
+For more information about the data displayed, see [Synthetic Monitoring Metrics][4].

 ## Further Reading